 A. Declaration: All members are expected to declare a conflict of interest prior to consideration of any matter causing a potential or actual conflict.

 B. Conflict defined: An actual conflict of interest exists when an action is reasonably certain to result in a special benefit or detriment to the member, a relative, or a business with which the member or member’s relative is associated.

 C. Action: The member will declare the actual conflict and announce its nature.
 The member must then recuse themselves from further participation in the matter as well as any further communication with CAB members on the matter.
 Minutes will be reflected of the potential conflict and the member’s name.

 D. CAB members may participate in political campaigns and/or organizations while not in the performance of their duties with the CAB.
 CAB members participating in these activities shall abide by the following:

-1. At no time shall the member use, or appear to use, the member’s official position or the CAB in connection with those activities;
+1. At no time, shall the member use, or appear to use, the member’s official position or the CAB in those activities;

 2. The activity shall not adversely affect the responsibilities of the CAB members to remain impartial; and

 3. While engaging in CAB business, CAB members shall not display campaign literature, badges, stickers, signs or other items of political advertising.